adblockradio/stream-audio-fingerprint/README.md

 type awesome_music.mp3 | node demo.js
 ```

+## Development

+Built in Typescript.

+`npm run build` to build, `npm run lint` to test formatting.

+To generate graphs, set `DO_PLOT` to `true` in `lib/index.ts`.
+Pipe some audio.
+Graphs will be generated a few seconds later.

 ## Integration in your project

 Matching fingerprints in a database is not a trivial topic, I should write a technical note about it some day.